Efficiency, reduction of errors, downtime, and costs.

 Electrical utilities around the world are facing an increase in the demand for power, as well as a lower-than-ever tolerance for outages.
 Maintaining these complex electrical grids and equipment to be as perfectly reliable as possible is a significant challenge.
 SCADA systems play an important role in helping utilities achieve that goal.

-In this industry, sensors can collect information from various points at each substation.
-Additional manual data can be added by either the central or substation staff.
 Besides collecting data and sending alerts when certain conditions signal an outage or potential for an outage, a well-programmed SCADA system can automate certain repairs.
 In addition, it can pinpoint the location of other problems, minimizing the time it takes for a technician to locate and diagnose the problem.
 Finally, various backup and redundant checks and processes can increase reliability throughout the power grid.

-Being able to identify potential failures before they occur is critical to maintaining a world-class level of uptime on any shop floor.
 For example, let’s look at the failure of a steam turbine component.
 If the overspeed trip device is not working properly, it may have no immediate effect on your overall system.

 However, a SCADA sensor that recognizes this failure is not designed to only repair that component.
-Instead, the sensor alerts the maintenance department of the issue, so it can be repaired before its load drops suddenly and acceleration ensues.
+Instead, the sensor alerts the maintenance department of the issue so it can be repaired before its load drops suddenly and acceleration ensues.
 If the turbine is allowed to deteriorate to this level of failure, a company may incur damage from flying blades or even employee injury from the malfunction.

 SCADA systems help IT and telecom organizations better control sensitive systems and monitor remote environments.
 Sensors can provide around-the-clock “eyes” on things like the temperature of servers or the humidity in rooms with sensitive IT equipment to avoid or minimize damage caused by environmental factors.